ng-Classic/ng-classic/aio/content/guide/user-input.md

     <code-pane header="little-tour.component.ts" path="user-input/src/app/little-tour.component.ts"></code-pane>
 </code-tabs>

-Angular Classicalso supports passive event listeners.
+Angular Classic also supports passive event listeners.
 For example, you can use the following steps to make the scroll event passive.

 1. Create a file `zone-flags.ts` under `src` directory.